How I started with Yoga

 I was 9 years old when I started practicing together with my parents and also started to follow Yoga television programs.
 My parents were impressed that I could get into postures that required flexibility but that was not so difficult for a nine-year-old.

 Before going back to Israel in 1967 my parents bought books and records on the subject of Yoga and Meditation.

 We lived very close to the beach in Tel-Aviv and I remember my parents going early in the morning to the beach, practicing Yoga.
 I used to join them and practiced along.

 My mother became part of the Yoga seen in Tel Aviv and attended Yoga classes.

-Another figure that influenced my parent and indirectly influenced me in my early days was Swami Venkatesananda, a disciple of Swami Shivananda from Rishikesh India.
+Another figure that had an influence on my parent and indirectly influenced me, was Swami Venkatesananda, a disciple of Swami Shivananda from Rishikesh India.
 Swami Venkatesananda was traveling around the world spreading the word of Yoga and one of his regular stops was Israel.